-3.3 Unusual Growth Characteristics
+3.4 Unusual Growth Caracteristics

-Among the eggs and barn owls (both young and adult) studied during 2018, none was found to have any unusual growth characteristics or physical deformities (such as abnormal feather development or pattern of moult), that might suggest any sub-lethal effects of exposure to anticoagulant rodenticides.
+Among the eggs and barn owls (both young and adult) studied during 2019, none was found to have any unusual growth characteristics or physical deformities (such as abnormal feather development or pattern of moult), that might suggest any sub-lethal effects of exposure to anticoagulant rodenticides (Colin Shawyer, personal communication.

-3.4 Rodenticide Residues in UK Barn Owls
+3.5 Rodenticide Residues in UK Barn Owls

-A long-term study has been conducted by the Centre for Ecology and Hydrology (CEH) to investigate the exposure of UK barn owls to anticoagulants.
-The study reported that the number of UK barn owl individuals found to carry residues of one or more SGAR's ranges from 94% [of 100 birds analysed in 2015] to 78% [of 100 birds analysed in 2016] (Shore et al., 2017).
+A long-term study has been conducted by the UK Centre for Ecology and Hydrology (UKCEH) to investigate the exposure of UK barn owls to anticoagulants.
+The study reported that the number of UK barn owl individuals found to carry residues of one or more SGAR's ranges from 94% [of 100 birds analysed in 2015] to 78% [of 100 birds analysed in 2016] (Shore et al., 2017, Shore et al., 2018, Shore et al., 2019).

 Generally, the residue levels in the birds were found to be low, and are considered unlikely to be a major cause of mortality, their deaths having been caused by a range of other factors such as collisions with road traffic, starvation and disease (Shawyer, 1987; Toms, 2014; Smith and Shore, 2015).
-The barn owl liver residue results obtained for 2018, the year of collection of breeding data presented in this report, showed that of the 87% (n=99) of the 2018 birds with liver residue levels, 86 birds contained liver residues less than 100 ng/g wet wt.
-(Shore et al., 2019).
+The barn owl liver residue results obtained for 2019, the year of collection of breeding data presented in this report, showed that of the 87% (n=100) of the 2019 birds with liver residue levels, 83 birds contained liver residues less than 100 ng/g wet wt.
+(Walker et al., 2020).

-The geographical distribution of the birds sampled in 2018 is shown in Figure 1; and it can be seen that in eastern and central-southern England there is some good concurrence in the locations of those birds collected for liver analysis and the locations of the nests studied in the present investigation of barn owl breeding performance.
-The present study can therefore be considered as a monitoring procedure, providing information about barn owl breeding performance in the presence of the SGAR residues detected by the CEH investigation, in at least those parts of the country.
+The geographical distribution of the birds sampled in 2019 is shown in Figure 1; and it can be seen that in eastern and central-southern England there is some good concurrence in the locations of those birds collected for liver analysis and the locations of the nests studied in the present investigation of barn owl breeding performance of Barn Owl productivity.

-3.5 Habitats at the sampled nest sites
+3.6 Habitats at the sampled nest sites

-The nature of the habitat surrounding monitored nests where foraging occurs is given for the first time in this report.
-Habitat recording followed the standardised methods developed by the British Trust for Ornithology (BTO) for their ringing and nest recording schemes and in particular for Project Barn Owl in the mid 1990s and the Barn Owl Monitoring Programme (BOMP), 2000-2009 (see Toms et al., 2001 and BTO, 2019)
+The nature of the habitat surrounding monitored nests where foraging occurs is presented using the standardised methods developed by the BTO for their ringing and nest recording schemes; and was the method used for Project Barn Owl in the mid 1990s and for the Barn Owl Monitoring Programme, 2000-2009 (see Toms et al., 2001 and BTO, 2019)

 The habitat codes are presented in Annex 2 with brief descriptions of their meaning.
 The main habitat (letter code) is followed by three/four subsidiary habitat types (numeric codes), which describe the key habitat features of the main habitat type.
 Differences in habitat are likely to influence prey type and abundance, and are known to affect nest occupancy and breeding success in barn owls.

-One nest site located in Region 4 (SE) was located in Semi-natural Grassland (letter code 'C'), in an isolated group of trees located within a water meadow / grazing marsh (numberic codes 6 and 5 resperctively).
+One nest site located in Region 4 (SE) was located in Semi-natural Grassland (letter code 'C'), in an isolated group of trees located within a water meadow / grazing marsh (numberic codes 6 and 5 respectively).
 All other nest sites were located on Farmland (letter code 'E').
-Of these, the main subsidiary habitat was 'Grassland' for 74% of sites, and 'Tilled Land' for 26% of sites (Table 4).
+Of these, the main subsidiary habitats were 'Grassland' for 74% of sites, and 'Tilled Land' for 26% of sites (Table 4).
 The full data set is presented in Annex 3.